 The size of a treadmill is broken down into 2 main factors –

-a.) size of the treadmill belt aka running area.
+a.) size of the treadmill belt – aka the running area you’ll step on

 b.) size of the treadmill overall

 Size of treadmill belt – This is one of the most important factors when choosing a treadmill.
 Don’t assume all treadmills are the same or similar to ones you’ve used at the gym.
-(The gym is a place people used to go to get exercise.)
+(The gym is a place people used to go to get exercise before everything closed.)

 The width and length of the treadmill belt = the size / space where you’ll actually run.